Hildene | The Lincoln Family Summer Home in Manchester, VT

 For lunch we opted to sit outside at Seasons, where the artichoke heart fritters appetizer with roasted red pepper aioli was especially good.

 Then it was on to Hildene.
-As someone passionate about New England and American history (I was a history major and work at Yankee Magazine for goodness sake), I was excited to learn that there even was a slice of Lincoln in New England.
+As someone passionate about New England and American history, I was excited to learn that there even was a slice of Lincoln in New England.
 As we drove past the historical marker and the house came into view, my excitement kicked up a notch.

 But let’s back up a little…